finleylee2507/Kidsync/README.md

 Check out our app in action at: https://yourturn-bb7ce.web.app!

-To explore the app, you can sign in with your own Google account (we plan to add support for more sign-in methods in the future).
+To explore the app, you can sign up with your own email.
+You can also sign in directly with your own Google account (we plan to add support for more third party sign-in methods in the future).

 Alternatively, you can watch a quick video demo of the app below.